Ubuntu Install Zulu Java

 This defines the “PPA for OpenJDK uploads (restricted)” as an additional package repositiory, updates your information, and installs the package with its dependencies (from that repository).

-It does not look like the maintainer of openjdk-r/ppa will be updating the openjdk-7 package beyond version 7u95-2.6.4-3.
+onairdaonairdaIt does not look like the maintainer of openjdk-r/ppa will be updating the openjdk-7 package beyond version 7u95-2.6.4-3.
 That package's description 'Copied from debian experimental in Primary Archive for Debian GNU/Linux' gives us a clue about how to handle this ourselves, though.

 Option 1: Manual Installation

-1. Download the packages intended for your architecture:
+Download the packages intended for your architecture:

-(for most users, this means amd64 if 64bit, or i386 if 32bit Ubuntu is installed)
+(for most users, this means amd64 if 64bit, or i386 if 32bit Ubuntu is installed)- libfontconfig1 (only Ubuntu 17.10 and earlier; see note at bottom)

-• fontconfig-config (only Ubuntu 17.10 and earlier; see note at bottom)
+- fontconfig-config (only Ubuntu 17.10 and earlier; see note at bottom)

-2. (Attempt to) install the packages using dpkg:
+(Attempt to) install the packages using

-Ubuntu 17.10 and earlier:
+:Ubuntu 17.10 and earlier:

 Ubuntu 18.04 and later:

-If there were no dependency issues, great, you're done, skip to #4.
+.
+If there were dependency problems – which is likely – you will see the following (with your architecture substituted for amd64):If there were no dependency issues, great, you're done, skip to #4.
 Otherwise, if you need to resolve some dependency issues, this is handled with:

-You may notice an error about the IcedTeaPlugin.so plugin being unavailable.
-This isn't a real concern for developers working with the JDK.
+plugin being unavailable.
+This isn't a real concern for developers working with the JDK.Verify java is working:

 which should output something similar to:

-Option 2: Automatic Installation (including updates with apt)
+Option 2: Automatic Installation (including updates with apt

 Pinning can be utilized to install and update openjdk-7-jdk and its dependencies from Debian repositories.

-1. Create a pinning file that tells apt to only consider packages that interest us (we certainly don't want our entire Ubuntu distribution 'upgraded' with Debian experimental packages).
+to only consider packages that interest us (we certainly don't want our entire Ubuntu distribution 'upgraded' with Debian experimental packages).Create file

-For Ubuntu 17.10 and earlier, also append the following (and see note at bottom):
+, etc.For Ubuntu 17.10 and earlier, also append the following (and see note at bottom):

-2. Install the Debian keyring:
+Install the Debian keyring:

 Note: while this is the simplest method of adding the debian keyring, it may not be up to date.
-Check for output like the following when running apt update in step 4:
+Check for output like the following when running

-If you see this error, then manually add the necessary keys with:
+in step 4:If you see this error, then manually add the necessary keys with:

-where 8B48AD6246925553 and 7638D0442B90D010 should match the pubkeys you see in the warning message.
+should match the pubkeys you see in the warning message.Add the needed repositories:

 Why not use a stable Debian repository?
 You'll run into unsatisfiable dependencies with Debian stable.
 The experimental (for openjdk-7) and sid (for libjpeg62-turbo, libfontconfig1, and fontconfig-config) repositories are more lenient with dependency versions.

-4. Update apt cache (expect this to take a while since Debian's package lists are big):
+cache (expect this to take a while since Debian's package lists are big):Install openjdk-7-jdk:

-6. Update java alternatives.
-You can view all installed java versions with update-java-alternatives --list.
-To activate OpenJDK Java 1.7, run:
+Update java alternatives.
+You can view all installed java versions with

-You may notice an error about the IcedTeaPlugin.so plugin being unavailable.
-This isn't a real concern for developers working with the JDK.
+plugin being unavailable.
+This isn't a real concern for developers working with the JDK.Verify java is working:

 which should output something similar to: